fireship-io/fireship.io/README.md

 ## Project Tour

-The monorepo is organized into five sub-projects.
+The monorepo is organized into five sub-projects:

 1. `hugo` - Static Site Generator.
 This is where the content lives
 2. `design` - Theme & CSS